CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 If this checkbox is checked, Python console input history will be preserved when NVDA is restarted.
 If it is checked, you can also specify below the maximum number of inputs that will be saved.
 If it is unchecked, NVDA will behave as usual, i.e. the console history will be empty after restart.

+<a id="targetFunctionForCallLogSetting"></a>
+### Target function for function call logging

+This combobox defines the function whose calls will be logged when enabling [function call logging](#loggingFunctionCall).
+You can select the function among various output functions or opt for the custom function choice.

+If you select the custom function choice, you will need to enter the complete name of the function you want log calls for.
+This complete name should include its location (package, module, class, etc.).
+Be careful to define the function with its original location, i.e. where it was actually defined, else, call logging is less likely to work.
+For example, use `speech.speech.getCurrentLanguage` which targets the function defined in `speech\speech.py`, not `speech.getCurrentLanguage` witch target the symbol imported in `speech\__init__.py`.

+<a id="functionCallLogMethodSetting"></a>
+### Function call log method

+This combobox defines the method used to identify function calls when [function call logging](#loggingFunctionCall) is enabled.
+This parameter can also be toggled pressing `NVDA+X, shift+S`.
+When this method is modified, it will first apply the next time the function call log is activated; that is, it does not apply to current function call logging if currently enabled.

 ## Change log